SyndicateGit/Tacos_And_Flowers/readme.md

 Welcome to my inventory app!
 This project is created to showcase dynamic site operations for creating, updating, reading, and deleting objects in a database.
 I built this project for valentines day for my girlfriend who love tacos 🌮 and for me who loves flowers 🌻.

-⚠️To prevent desctructive actions from users, there will be a password for updating and deleting objects.

 Link: [(https://tacos-and-flowers.fly.dev/)]

 ![tacos-and-flowers](https://github.com/SyndicateGit/Tacos_And_Flowers/assets/119547462/f73ed5dd-1ce2-4434-80f6-be2aba3f5d1c)